Paritii-LLC/equity-in-ai-guide/Post Development/Post-Development.md

 * Feature Importance from Tree-Based Models: Tree-based models (e.g., decision trees, random forests, gradient boosting) naturally provide feature importance scores based on the contribution of each feature to the model's splits.
 * LASSO (L1 Regularization) Coefficients: In linear models with L1 regularization, the magnitude of the coefficients represents feature importance.
 Non-zero coefficients indicate important features.
 * Recursive Feature Elimination (RFE): This method iteratively removes the least important features until the desired number is reached, providing a feature importance ranking.

+For complete information, practical guides and resources on post development please visit our website ([link](www.paritii.com/detail/model-explanation)).

 ## Document the Training Dataset:
 The documentation of the characteristics of the training dataset can uncover potential biases and help stakeholders, including data scientists, policymakers, and users, gain insights into the representation of different demographic groups in the data